arouyan/lakeFS/docs/setup/hooks.md

 under the same `Action`.
 For `pre_*` hooks, the triggering operation will also be aborted.

 **Warning:** You should not use `pre_*` webhooks for long-running tasks, since they block the performed operation.
-Moreover, the branch is locked during the execution of `pre_*` hooks, so the webhook server cannot perform any write operations (like uploading or commits) on the branch.
+Moreover, the branch is locked during the execution of `pre_*` hooks, so the webhook server cannot perform any write operations on the branch (like uploading or commits).
 {: .note }

 #### Action file Webhook properties